 At the Cable Community Farm, we have projects and programs to help us grow food and help our neighbors learn how to do the same.

-The Community Chicken Coop began in 2014, with a group of community members calling themselves the “Chicken Tenders” communally caring for a flock of laying hens.
+Currently in hiatus,the Community Chicken Coop began in 2014, with a group of community members calling themselves the “Chicken Tenders” communally caring for a flock of laying hens.
 The hens produced 3,915 eggs in 2015!
 The Community Coop program is looking to re-introduce the program for the 2021 season.
 If you’d like to be a “Chicken Tender”, contact Cheyanne Reeves at 715-539-6287.

 Beekeeping is an important part of our farm activity.
 Bees pollinate the flowering crops and will eventually produce honey.
 For more information, contact Cheyanne at 715-539-6287.